varnish/varnish-wiki/source/magento/index.rst

 :ref:`Installing Varnish with Magento <install_varnish>`

-Please note that Magento 2 supports
+Please note that Magento 2 supports;

-:ref: `varnish 3 <varnish3>` and
+:ref:`varnish 3 <varnish3>` and

-:ref: `varnish 4 <varnish4>` out-of-the-box.
+:ref:`varnish 4 <varnish4>` out-of-the-box.

 Each new upgrade includes a section about the changes that have been made.

 **We strictly recommend that you upgrade to varnish 4 as we no longer provide support for varnish 3.**

-To make your life easier, there is a :ref: `VCL Migrator <varnish3to4>`, which can help you upgrade from Varnish 3 to Varnish 4.
+To make your life easier, there is a Script:

+:ref:`VCL Migrator <varnish3to4>`, which can help you upgrade from Varnish 3 to Varnish 4.

+:ref: `How to place Magento 2 behind Varnish <magento2_varnish>`

 .. toctree::
 	:hidden: